 Plan ahead.
 Discover your adopted missionaries' needs.
 Find out what they would like to take back to the mission field.
 Ask out about their special interests and hobbies.
 Be a "loving, interested Nazarene, knowing, sharing!" [ when your church has a missionary speaker ]

 Then you can have a wonderful time helping them celebrate: Showers, cards, flowers, and phone calls.
+Think of your Links missionaries as your church's pen pals.

 What a special privilege you have!
 Let these veterans know they are appreciated and not forgotten!
-Write and introduce yourself, your church and your locale.
+Write and introduce yourself, your church, and your locale.
 Send snapshots of your church, your pastor, and interesting happenings in your area.
 Team them up with senior citizens in your church as pen pals.
 When you send them cards and letters, include extra stamps inside for their mailings.
 Ask about their interests and hobbies.
 Ask about their music and reading tastes.
 Let them tell you (by tape or by mail) about the mission field where they served.
 Send small gifts such as:

 Anything you do will be appreciated, especially by older missionaries who are widowed or unable to get around much.
 Older missionaries will love hearing from the children in your church.
 Encourage your children or teens to adopt your retired missionaries as grandparents and remember them on special occasions. [ Casa Robles Missionary Retirement center ]